anzhelikasuchkova/Movie-Recommendation-Project/README.md

 - Using CountVectorizer, omitted stop words
 - Create a vector tag which transforms to an array
 - Calculating cosine similarity to compare movies results to one another
-- Using TF-IDF vs. CountVectorizer to find different types of movie recommendations
+- Building the movie recommendation function
 - Display the recommendations

 ## Machine Learning: